 Presented and led by Professor Sue Buckley OBE, this course includes five modules.
 Each module includes a 40- 50 minute video presentation which sets out the key information on the topic, and At Home Guidance which sets out the principles for effective teaching, how to apply the video information and design practical activities for an individual child or young person, from beginners to more advanced readers.
 Activities are designed to be easily implemented at home and links to recommended resources are provided.

 The course sets out the principles for teaching reading which can be applied from 3 years of age, through school years and in early adult years.
 While the course contains five modules which can be completed in five weeks, the content and materials will support a young person's reading development over many years.
-We provide access to the course for a period of 12 months, during which time participants have access to individual support.

 The following modules are included in this course: